 Both architecture versions of the interrupt model are similar with respect to the interrupts that are defined and the kind of exceptions that can cause them.
 This is especially true for those interrupts that are closely related to program execution.
 The Power ISA extends the interrupt model somewhat both to provide greater responsiveness and lower interrupt latency critical to an embedded environment and to accommodate changes in the MMU model.
-With regard to the latter, the e300 cores also extend the interrupt model to support software address translation, although the resources are not identical to those defined by the Power ISA, as shown in Table 11.

-Note that e300 documentation uses the terms 'exception' and 'interrupt' differently than the Power ISA and Freescale's e500 documentation.
+Note that e600 documentation uses the terms 'exception' and 'interrupt' differently than the Power ISA and Freescale's e500 documentation.
 This document uses the terms as follows: